Using Vinegar to Remove Pet Stains

 - 1 quart of warm water

-Just make sure you get out all stains as soon as possible.
-If it dries, it's harder to remove the stain.
+Try to remove the stains as soon as possible.
+If it is allowed to set in or dries, it's much harder to remove the stain.

 - Now remove as much of the rest of the stain as you can with a clean paper towel or cloth.